Blog Main Image

 What are the 4 Customer Due Diligence Requirements?

-The four key requirements of CDD are customer identification, beneficial ownership verification, defined business-customer relationships, and ongoing monitoring.
+The four key requirements of CDD are customer identification, beneficial ownership verification, defined business-customer relationships, and ongoing monitoring of customer activity and risk.
 Customer identification involves verifying identities using official documents like passports.
 Beneficial ownership verification ensures the Ultimate Beneficial Owners (UBOs) are identified and updated regularly.
 Defined business-customer relationships require monitoring changes in services or risks as customer needs evolve.
 Ongoing monitoring involves tracking transactions and updating customer profiles to identify potential risks or changes.

 What is CDD vs KYC?

-KYC (Know Your Customer) is a one-time process performed at the start of a customer relationship to verify their identity.
-CDD (Customer Due Diligence), on the other hand, is a continuous process that builds on KYC.
-It ensures financial institutions monitor customers over time, track changes in their risk levels, and comply with evolving regulations, making it a critical part of ongoing compliance.
+KYC (Know Your Customer) is typically performed at the start of a customer relationship to verify identity.
+CDD (Customer Due Diligence) builds on KYC as a continuous process, enabling financial institutions to monitor customer activity, detect changes in risk, and maintain compliance over time.

 What is a Customer Due Diligence Checklist?

-A CDD checklist includes verifying customer identities with documents, assessing risks through periodic reviews, screening against sanctions lists and PEPs (Politically Exposed Persons), and regularly updating customer data.
-It also includes monitoring transactions to detect suspicious activities, ensuring compliance with regulatory requirements.
+A CDD checklist includes verifying customer identities with documents, assessing risk through real-time or event-driven reviews, screening against sanctions lists and PEPs (Politically Exposed Persons), and regularly updating customer data.
+It also includes monitoring transactions to detect suspicious activity and ensure compliance with regulatory requirements.

 Why is Customer Due Diligence Important?